AEK Athens F.C.: The early years (1924–1959)

-AEK's football team grew rapidly in popularity during the 1920s, eclipsing the already-established Athens-based refugee clubs (Panionios, Apollon Smyrnis etc.), thanks mainly to the large pool of immigrants that were drawn to the club, the significance of the name "Constantinople" for many refugees and Greeks, plus, in no small part, to the political connections and wealth of several of the club's board members.
+AEK's football team grew rapidly in popularity during the 1920s, eclipsing the already-established Athens-based refugee clubs (Panionios, Apollon Smyrnis, etc.), thanks mainly to the large pool of immigrants that were drawn to the club, the significance of the name "Constantinople" for many refugees and Greeks, plus, in no small part, to the political connections and wealth of several of the club's board members.
 Not possessing a football ground, AEK played most of its early matches at various locations around Athens, including the grounds of the Temple of Olympian Zeus and the Leoforos Alexandras Stadium.

-AEK's first president, Konstantinos Spanoudis (1871–1941), a journalist and associate of the Prime Minister Eleftherios Venizelos, petitioned the government to set aside land for the establishment of a sports ground.
-In 1926, land in Nea Filadelfeia which was originally set aside for refugee housing, was donated as a training ground for the refugees' sports activities.
+AEK's first president, Konstantinos Spanoudis(1871–1941), a journalist and associate of the Prime Minister Eleftherios Venizelos, petitioned the government to set aside land for the establishment of a sports ground.
+In 1926, land in Nea Filadelfeia, which was originally set aside for refugee housing, was donated as a training ground for the refugees' sports activities.
 AEK began using the ground for training, albeit unofficially.

-In 1928, Panathinaikos, Olympiacos and AEK began a dispute with the fledgling Hellenic Football Federation (EPO), decided to break away from the Athens regional league, and formed an alliance called POK (from their initial letters, K was for AEK: Konstantinoupόleos).
+In 1928, Panathinaikos, Olympiacos, and AEK began a dispute with the fledgling Hellenic Football Federation (EPO), decided to break away from the Athens regional league, and formed an alliance called POK.
 During the dispute, POK organised friendly matches against each other and several continental European clubs.
 In 1929, though, the dispute ended and AEK, along with the other POK clubs, entered the EPO fold once again.

 In 1930, the property where AEK trained was officially signed over to the club.
-Venizelos soon approved the plans to build what was to become AEK's home ground for the next 70 years, the Nikos Goumas Stadium.
+Venizelos soon approved the plans to build what was to become AEK's home ground for the next 70 years, the AEK Stadium.
 The first home game, in November 1930, was an exhibition match against Olympiacos that ended in a 2–2 draw.

 In 1932, AEK won their first Greek Cup title, beating Aris 5–3 in the final.
-The team boasted a number of star football players like Kostas Negrepontis (a veteran of the original Pera Club of Constantinople), Kleanthis Maropoulos, Tryfon Tzanetis, Michalis Delavinias, Giorgos Mageiras, and Spyros Sklavounos.
+The team boasted a number of star football players like Kostas Negrepontis (a veteran of the original Pera Club of Constantinople), Kleanthis Maropoulos, Tryfon Tzanetis, Michalis Delavinias, Giorgos Mageiras and Spyros Sklavounos.

-The club's mixed success during the 1930's was highlighted by the first Greek Championship and Greek Cup (making the Double) in 1939.
+The club's mixed success during the 1930s was highlighted by the first Greek Championship and Greek Cup (winning the double) in 1939.
 Under former player Kostas Negrepontis as head coach, AEK also won the Greek Championship of 1940.